iojanblog/botija/README.md

 ./plug.camera.sh install
 ```

-Ask the BOT to send you a photo at your Telegram Chat
+Ask your BOT to send you a photo at your Telegram Chat
 >photo

 ### August plugin